What is the CIA Triad in Cybersecurity?

 Enforcing the CIA Triad With Veeam

-The three principles of the CIA Triad — confidentiality, integrity, and availability — form the basis of a strong cyber defenses.
-The confidentiality principle covers strategies to keep data secure and private.
+Confidentiality focuses on protecting sensitive data from unauthorized access.
 Integrity ensures your data is correct and trustworthy and hasn’t been tampered with, corrupted, or stolen.
-Availability involves making data available whenever it’s needed by having digital infrastructure with built-in redundancy and highly secure software.
+Availability involves making data available whenever it’s needed by having resilient infrastructure, redundancy, and tested recovery processes.

 Article language